alexxx-db/eva/docs/source/reference/evaql/select.rst

-.. _sql-select:

 SELECT
 ======

+.. _select:

-SELECT FRAMES WITH PREDICATES
+SELECT TUPLES WITH PREDICATES
 -----------------------------

 Search for frames with a car